 - 1 When ready to administer EYLEA, open the carton and remove the sterilized blister.
 Carefully peel open the blister, ensuring the sterility of its contents.
 Keep the syringe in the sterile tray until you are ready for assembly. - 2 Using aseptic technique, remove the syringe from the sterilized blister. - 3 To remove the syringe cap, hold the syringe in one hand while using the other hand to grasp the syringe cap with the thumb and forefinger.

-Please note: Snap off (do not turn or twist) the syringe cap.
+Please note: You should snap off (do not turn or twist) the syringe cap.

-- 4 To avoid compromising the sterility of the product, do not pull back on the plunger. - 5 Using aseptic technique, firmly twist the injection needle onto the Luer-lock syringe tip.
+- $4\,\mbox{To}$ avoid compromising the sterility of the product, do not pull back on the plunger. - 5 Using aseptic technique, firmly twist the injection needle onto the Luer-lock syringe tip.

-- 6 Remove the plastic needle shield. - 7 Holding the syringe with the needle pointing up, check the syringe for bubbles.
-If there are bubbles, gently tap the syringe
+6 Holding the syringe with the needle pointing up, check the syringe for bubbles.
+If there are bubbles, gently tap the syringe with your finger until the bubbles rise to the top.